-But I was wrong.
-I hadn’t yet come to terms with the fact that as a Christian the rules are different.
+But I hadn’t yet come to terms with the fact that as a Christian, the rules are different.
 I hadn’t worked through a biblical theology of success.
 I hadn’t wrestled with passages like James 4:4, which says, “Do you not know that friendship with the world is enmity with God?
 Therefore whoever wishes to be a friend of the world makes himself an enemy of God.”

 At the end of the day, I had bought into the world’s ideals.
 To be sure, I had tweaked them to meet my Christian beliefs and personal needs.
 But at the core, I was left with the same idea: that success is doing something noteworthy, to garner the attention and approval of others.
 But my pseudo-Christian idea of success was even more insidious: that success is gaining God’s approval, on the basis of something I have done.

 Nothing could have been further from the truth.
 Because it wasn’t my doing God was concerned with, but my trust in His doing, for me.
-I didn’t understand the gospel.
-I couldn’t see that my doing is nothing more than an empire of dirt.
-Because I am sinful, nothing I do apart from Christ is acceptable to a holy God.
-It’s only Christ’s work on my behalf that is good and acceptable in God’s eyes because He alone is perfect, and therefore worthy.
+I didn’t yet understand the gospel.
+I couldn’t see that because I am sinful, nothing I do apart from Christ is acceptable to a holy God.
+It’s only Christ’s work on my behalf that is good and acceptable in God’s eyes, because He alone is perfect, and therefore worthy.
 I couldn’t see that admitting my own culpability as a sinner was actually a wonderful thing because it meant that I could receive the free gift of God’s forgiveness.
 He’d bent heaven down to earth in the God-man Christ to give me that gift: Himself.

 For Christians success looks different: it looks like Jesus.
 Although He “was in the form of God, (he) did not count equality with God a thing to be grasped, but emptied himself, by taking the form of a servant, being born in the likeness of men.”
 (5)

-True success isn’t doing, it’s resting.
+True success isn’t in doing – it’s in resting.
 It’s understanding that Christ is our sabbath.
-(6) It’s not needing to prove anything because Jesus has already done it all.
+(6) It’s not needing to prove anything, because Jesus has already done it all.
 It’s believing His words on the cross, “It is finished.”
 No more trying to gain God’s approval, forgiveness or love.
+And certainly no need to work to gain the world’s approval.
 Because I have His love, I am free to serve Him.
 But here’s the kicker: because my faith rests in what He has done for me, it ultimately leads me to do good works.
 By sheer grace, God allows me to know and serve Him.

 With the exception of Biblical Christianity, every major world religion can be summarized as a set of rules to live by.
 Whether the end goal is self-improvement, societal-rehabilitation, or personal holiness, they all rely on doing to get there.
 But the Christian’s worth isn’t found in anything they do.
 We know that “all have sinned and fall short of the glory of God.”
 (7) We know we can’t climb our way to God, and we revel in the joy that He descended to us.
 (8) We needed a ladder, a door to get us back to the Father.
 And that’s who Jesus is: He is the ladder; (9) (10) He is the door.
 (11)